JulianCataldo/web-garden/components/CodeEditor/README.md

 /* —OR— from your Astro `public` folder */ const mySchema = '/schemas/my-schema.yaml';

-/* You can use Markdown frontmatter as source too, not only pure YAML */ const initialValue = `---
+/* You can use Markdown with frontmatter as source too, not only pure YAML */ const initialValue = `---
 title: Hello
 description: World